ChilliCream/graphql-workshop/docs/1_creating-a-graphql-server-project.md

-# Creating a new GraphQL server project
+# Create a new GraphQL server project

 1. Create a new project for our GraphQL Server.
    1. `dotnet new sln -n ConferencePlanner`